PauliusMacernis/ideas/README.md

 * Initiative of the weekend - carefully rating 'to-do's’, picking the best one
 * IT company that creates products for free - experience and social value
 * Resource sharing for people with high IQ (you cannot get car if IQ is \<100)
 * Best PC shop.
-There would always be an offer of the"best for majority for today" product.
+There would always be an offer of the "best for majority for today" product.
 * Selling tickets for a double price on the day of event
 * Internet cafe for experts.
 Many expensive software packages to use.
 * E-school.
 The project about uniting the activities of national schools.